gatk-workflows/broad-prod-wgs-germline-snps-indels/README.md

 - Summary Metrics

 ### Software version requirements :
-- GATK 4.beta.5 for PairedSingleSampleWF.
+- GATK 4.beta.5 for PairedSingleSampleWF and GATK 4.0 for PairedSingleSampleWF-fc.
 GATK4.0.11.0 for JointGenotypingWf.
 - Picard 2.16.0-SNAPSHOT
 - Samtools 1.3.1
 - Python 2.7